Master of Arts in Art

 ART 6630Graduate Seminar in Professional Practices3

-Three units of electives and/or independent study appropriate to the student's goals.
-Courses may be chosen from upper-division and graduate offerings of any department in the university subject to prior approval by the student's area advisor and the Art Department graduate coordinator.3
+Six units of electives and/or independent study appropriate to the student's goals.
+Courses may be chosen from upper-division and graduate offerings of any department in the university subject to prior approval by the Department of Art & Design Department Graduate Coordinator.6

 Total Units30

-The Culminating Experience is expressed by the Master's Project: submission of a portfolio and documentation of the project approved by the Department of Art and Design graduate coordinator.
+The Culminating Experience is expressed by the Master's Project, a submission of a portfolio and documentation of the project approved by the Department of Art and Design Graduate Coordinator.

 Current Faculty